iiianous/twentyseventeen-child/README.md

 gulp
 ```

-## In nginx configuration
+## In Nginx configuration
-in nginx, allow subpages routing
+in Nginx, allow subpages routing

 ```php